 For a lower carb option: Omit the black beans.

-If you’re wanting some carb: Add brown rice.
+If you’re wanting some carbs: Add brown rice.

-To further Tune Up your nutrition, you can download Straight To The Point: A Guide for Adults Living With Type 1 Diabetes, check out our Type 1 Diabetes Parents Guide or follow us on Facebook and Instagram.
+For more food ideas, download Straight To The Point: A Guide for Adults Living With Type 1 Diabetes, or check out our Type 1 Diabetes Parents Guide.